 Now that you know what your travel style is, it's time to find your bag.
 There are many different types of bags to help you get from here to there.
 While many have obvious uses and strengths, many more have multiple usable situations and attributes that help them excel in different travel environments.

-Rolling Luggage — These bags can be a traditional suitcase or a rolling duffel bag with two or four wheels.
-Wheels ultimately increase the bag's maneuverability and convenience on flat, smooth surfaces.
-As you travel around the hotel, train station, or airport, these packs will be very easy to pull around, no matter how heavy their contents are.
-Those with four wheels excel further as they can be pushed or pulled and stay closer to you as you weave through crowded or narrow spaces.
-However, if you're planning on spending a considerable amount of time walking through gravel, over cobbles, or traversing other uneven terrains, a roller bag can be cumbersome, frustrating, and slow.
-Listed below are scores for all the bags tested in our current luggage and carry-on luggage reviews.
+Rolling Luggage — These bags can be a traditional suitcase (hardsided or softsided) or a rolling duffel bag with two or four wheels.
+Wheels make these bags highly maneuverable and convenient on flat, smooth surfaces.
+Those with four wheels instead of just two can be pushed or pulled and stay closer to you as you weave through crowded or narrow spaces.
+However, if you're planning on spending a considerable amount of time walking through gravel, over cobbles, or navigating public transportation, a roller bag can be cumbersome, frustrating, and slow.

 Conclusion